Mosan art: Painting, illumination and other works of art

 Very little has come to us from what must have been an impressive body of Mosan murals.
 Wolfram von Eschenbach, in his Parzival expressed his high regard for Maastricht (and Cologne) painters (Parzival, 158, 13-16).
 Book illumination, like the rest of the arts, was at its zenith in the second half of the 12th century.
 The principal centres were the abbey of Saint Laurent in Liège and the abbeys of Stavelot and Lobbes.
-Another highly developed art was vitreous enameling.
+Another highly developed art was vitreous enameling, especially in the champlevé technique.